 Newborns’ nails are soft enough that they don’t need trimming often – they’re usually worn down by your baby’s clothing.
 As your baby gets old enough to interact with his environment, his daily activities will also help wear down his nails.

-Your baby’s nails do grow quite fast, though, so you can trim or file (using an emery board) fingernails and toenails as needed.
+Your baby’s nails do grow quite fast, though, so you can gently trim fingernails and toenails as needed.
+You can also file them using an emery board.
 This means just rounding off the nails so they’re smooth.

-- Work with someone else if it helps – one holding your baby as the other trims the nails.
+- Work with someone else if it helps – one holds your baby as the other trims the nails.

 - Trim toenails straight across to prevent ingrown nails.